okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 A service-to-service app where where a backend service or a daemon calls [Okta management APIs](/docs/reference/core-okta-api/) for a tenant (Okta org) can be published in the Okta Integration Network (OIN) as an API service integration.
 API service integrations access Okta APIs using the OAuth 2.0 Client Credentials grant flow, where access is not associated with a user and resources can be restricted with scoped access tokens.
 Each access token enables the bearer to perform specific actions on specific Okta endpoints, with that ability controlled by which scopes the access token contains.

+> **Note:** Currently, Okta only supports OAuth APIs listed in [Scopes and supported endpoints](/docs/guides/implement-oauth-for-okta/main/#scopes-and-supported-endpoints).
+We're working towards supporting scopes for all Okta API endpoints.

-If you have an API service integration for your app in the OIN, your customers can configure the OAuth 2.0 Client Credentials flow for an instance of your app with their Okta tenant org.
+If you have an API service integration for your app in the OIN, your customers can configure your integration to implement the OAuth 2.0 Client Credentials flow with their Okta tenant org.
 Each customer Okta org has its own authorization server.
 When a customer authorizes your API service integration to access their org, Okta generates a unique set of credentials (client ID and client secret) for that org.
 You must collect and store these credentials for each customer to allow your integration to work with your customer's Okta org.

 ### API service integration Client Credentials grant flow